In this article:

 With apologies to Destiny's Child, "Bills, Bills, Bills" have only gotten worse since the group's No. 1 single lit up the FM band 25 years ago, according to an October 2024 Experian survey.

 Rising costs of some of those bills are front of mind for many consumers, with about one-third of household income going toward bills annually, according to recent estimates.
-But the sheer volume of bills can cause a range of issues on their own.
+But the sheer volume of bills can cause a range of issues on its own.
 Often in the form of monthly subscriptions both used and paid for online, bills can become a juggling exercise as well as the source of a possible financial leak.

-With that in mind, this month Experian asked more than 700 consumers about various aspects of bill payment to highlight what goes right or wrong, as well as how many more bills there are for many consumers to track.
+With that in mind, this month Experian asked more than 700 consumers about various aspects of bill payment to highlight what goes right or wrong, as well as how many more bills there are for consumers to track.

 Most Consumers Prefer Paying Bills Online